razrotenberg/Arpeggino/README.md

 Optionallly, check out some of [Midier examples](https://github.com/levosos/Midier#listen-to-examples) on GitHub and verify your setup works

 ## Tutorial: Step One - Playing Arpeggios

+Here's a video on [YouTube](https://youtu.be/3n4ExSrUI3Q) demonstrating what we will achieve in this step of the tutorial.

 First we need to connect a few buttons to the Arduino.
 Having eight buttons is optimal as it is the number of notes in diatonic scales (including one for the root at an octave higher).